sonjageorgievska/current/proposals/2020-fall/Analytics-SIG.md

 Analytics@esciencecenter.nl

 ## SIG outcomes in the period April 2020 - October 2020 (for existing SIGs)
+We had the following presentations:
+- May 11: Johan Hidding - "Complex Systems"
+- May 25th: Hanno Spreeuw - "Confidence intervals"
+- June 8th: Dafne van Kuppevelt - "Overview of network science"
+- June 22nd: Wanda de Keersmaecker - "Time series analysis and change detection techniques - Towards tropical forest resilience from remote sensing time series."
+- Okt 12th: Pablo Rodriguez Sanchez - "Complex numbers for research software enginees" The presentations can be found on the [SIG repository](https://github.com/NLeSC/Analytics-SIG).

+In the remaining sessions, we worked through chapter 2.6 in the book [A first course in network science](https://www.cambridge.org/highereducation/books/a-first-course-in-network-science/EE22722F27519D8BB1443C7225C57BAF).
+The chapters were read during self-study, and the answers to the exercises were collected through a survey form and discussed during the meeting.

 ## Plans for the period until the end of April 2021

 - **Network Science course**: We continue working on the book [A first course in network science](https://www.cambridge.org/highereducation/books/a-first-course-in-network-science/EE22722F27519D8BB1443C7225C57BAF)
 - **Monthly presentations**: Continuing the monthly meetings with 30min presentations.
 We aim for monthly interactive meetings where diverse speakers from in and outside the center present a topic.
 The topic can be either an introduction into a technique or an application where advanced analytical methods played a pivotal role.
 Some of the planned/upcoming meetings are:
+- TODO

 Some of the topics we want to explore are:
 - Network Science